javonpayne100/CMSC495Capstone/README.md

 - Push Changes: After completing a tasks in a remote branch that was created, developers push the branch to GitHub.
 - Pull Request (PR): Create a Pull Request for code review.
 Once approved, the changes are merged into the main branch.
 ### Code Review and Merge
-- The Git Leader will get approvals from the PR and ensure code quality and functionality.
+- If changing major game files `.py`, the Git Leader will get approvals from the PR and ensure code quality and functionality.
+- If changing minor files (txt, md, not game files, etc) the user(name of team) will get approvals from the PR and ensure code quality and functionality.
-- Once the Git Leader passes the review, it will be merged into the main branch.
+- Once the Git Leader/User(team) passes the review, it will be merged into the main branch.
 - The Project Manager and the Testers will ensure that each update is working and tested.
 - Developers will regularly pull the latest changes from the main branch to keep their feature branches up to date and avoid conflicts.
 - If any merge conflicts arise, the developer will resolve them before pushing their changes, ensuring that the codebase remains functional and consistent.
 ### See Git History Progress
   - To see the Progress go to the project repository [CMSC495Capstone](https://github.com/javonpayne100/CMSC495Capstone)
   - Click on Branches to see all Branches.
 Then click on Each branch individual to see the changes in each branch.
 Once finished, go back to the project
-  - Click on Pull Requests to see all the branches that were merged into the main. opens are the ones not merged but able to compare, the closed one should show the branches that were merged into main after approval and comparision.
-This method protects the main fial and makes sure that the main files are not touched.
-Once, finsihed, go back to the project.
+  - Click on Pull Requests to see all the branches that were merged into the main. opens are the ones not merged but able to compare, the closed one should show the branches that were merged into main after approval and comparison.
+This method protects the main final and makes sure that the main files are not touched.
+Once, finished, go back to the project.
   - Note: You can also see each Weekly Unit progress on Git through the "docs" folder where it shows per each week.
 ## Testing and Debugging
 - Unit Testing: Test each game module (Tic-Tac-Toe, Trivia, Breakout) for correctness.
 - Integration Testing: Ensure the main menu and individual game modules work seamlessly together.
 - System Testing: Test the full application to ensure the overall user experience is smooth.
-### **Unit Testing Intructions:**
+### **Unit Testing Instructions:**
 - Go to the file **"Testing.py"** and Run it.
 It should test 14 unit tests all in that file for the games.
 ### Testing Overview:
 Automated testing was implemented using Python’s `unittest` framework to validate critical components of the Tic Tac Toe, Trivia, and Breakout modules.
 The test suite verifies game mechanics such as win detection, board state, and AI behavior in Tic Tac Toe.
 For Trivia, tests were written to inspect the structure of the question data loaded from JSON, as well as correctness of answer indexing.
 The Breakout tests include health reduction of blocks, ball reset logic, paddle boundaries, and collision detection between game elements.
 In other words, all 14 tests focus on critical game mechanics like win detection, board state, and AI behavior (Tic Tac Toe), question structure and answer indexing (Trivia), and collision detection and block health (Breakout).